Self-Dual Gauge Theory from the Top Down: Computing OPEs using Feynman Diagrams

 This integral is computed by performing a Wick contraction in the bulk theory of $\b$ with a copy of the double descendent of $\c$ appearing in the BRST operator.
-The bulk propagator is the Bochner-Martinelli kernel, which is built so that it's integral on a $5$-sphere against $\d^3 w$ is $1$.
+The bulk propagator is the Bochner-Martinelli kernel, which is built so that its integral on a $5$-sphere against $\d^3 w$ is $1$.
 This gives us the classical expression for the BRST transformation of $\b$ seen above.

-The contribution of the defect BRST current is computed in a similar way: it is \be \frac{1}{2\pi\i}\int_{\abs{z} = 1}\d z\,J_\mrm{BRST}^\text{defect}(z) \b(0)\,. \ee Here we do not need any descendants.
+The contribution of the defect BRST current is computed in a similar way: it is \be \frac{1}{2\pi\i}\int_{\abs{z} = 1}\d z\,J_\mrm{BRST}^\text{defect}(z) \b(0)\,. \ee Here, the defect BRST current is given by the coupling between the defect fermions and the bulk gauge fields in \eqref{eq:act_D55'}, and we do not need any descendants.
 This expression is computed in the same way, using the $\c-\b$ propagator.
 Just like with the $\phi-\phi$ propagator, this only produces a non-zero answer when we consider a propagator with two legs coming off in the middle, labelled by $\c$ fields.
 Indeed, the $\c-\b$ propagator has an identical form to the $\phi-\phi$ propagator, with only colour indices changed.
 The contour integral giving the contribution of the defect BRST current picks up the singular part of the $\b-\c$ propagator, giving rise to the expression \eqref{eq:BRST-full}.

 \paragraph{Contributions to the BRST operator from two Wick contractions} There are further corrections to the BRST transformation which arise from two Wick contractions of the BRST current.
 For the defect BRST current, this will be two $\psi$ contractions, and for the bulk BRST current, it will be two $\gamma$ or $\phi$ contractions.